lyric12345/The-Hundred-Page-Machine-Learning-Book-by-Andriy-Burkov/README.md

 This repository contains the entire book in PDF format.
 Chapters are available seperately and also as a whole book.

-If you like the book, it can be purchased on the <a href="http://themlbook.com/">official website of the book</a>.
+If you like the book, it can be purchased on the [official website of the book](http://themlbook.com/).

 ## Citation
 ```